A story of a newbie who has been a marketer for only two months and is now in charge of marketing for a SaaS service

 I only started working as a marketing manager last June, so I'm still a beginner and don't even understand the first thing about marketing

-Now, as a beginner, I'm in charge of marketing for our company's services, and I'm struggling with my head every day while learning from my superiors.
+As a complete beginner, I've been put in charge of marketing for our company's services, and I'm learning from my superiors while grappling with challenges every day.

-(I can hear a voice in my mind asking, "Is it okay for a beginner like me to be in charge?" but it's okay.
-I'm receiving generous support.)
+(I can hear voices in my head asking, "Is it really okay for a beginner like you to be in charge?", but don't worry, I'm receiving plenty of support.)

 Below is a summary of what I have been working on